alteryx/henchman/CONTRIBUTING.rst

 ---------

 A reminder for the maintainers on how to deploy.
-Make sure all your changes are committed.
+Make sure all you are on the version branch and have installed the `requirements_dev.txt`.
 Then run::

-$ bumpversion patch # possible: major / minor / patch
-$ git push
-$ git push --tags
+$ ./upload.sh

-Travis will then deploy to PyPI if tests pass.